kubernetes-sigs/gateway-api/geps/gep-3388/index.md

 ## TLDR

-To allow budgeted retry configuration of a Gateway, in order to retry unsuccessful requests based on a percentage of it's active request load, as opposed to a static max retry value.
+To allow configuration of a "retry budget" in HTTPRoute, to make total client-side retries a percentage of a destination service's active request load, in place of configuring a static max count retry value.

 ## Goals